kxle0801/KXLootbox/README.md

 # "custom.type" set custom lore as you want on lootbox-lore below.
 # "items.type" sets as lore for every item name on the lootbox rewards.
 lootbox-lore-type: "custom.type"

+# Allows to preview contents of lootbox by Tap-Holding or Right-Clicking it.
+lootbox-preview: true

 # Custom lore info for your lootbox.
 # tag: